milindx/Polling_Management_System/README.md

  #Functional Requirements
  1] Admin
- can log In
+ can log In,
- can add polls
+ can add polls,
- can delete polls
+ can delete polls,
- can declare result
+ can declare result,
- can check voter
+ can check voter.

  2] Registered Voter
- can vote
+ can vote,
- can check result
+ can check result.